ClearEyesFullHearts/mft/test-api/README.md

-# mft
+# mft api testing project

-mft invoicing app
+Testing project for mft API with cucumber.js

-Testing merge
+Open the project with CukeTest (http://cuketest.com/) -> start the tests